*2 mins read

 Materials & Printing Techniques Used for Cereal Packaging

-When it comes to perfect cereal packaging design, materials play an essential role.
-The quality of the materials ensures that the cereal product remains fresh and safe for ingestion.
-Cereal boxes are made of cardboard.
-Cardboard is considered a durable packaging material.
+Cardboard is an ideal packaging choice for honey cereal with frog on box.
 It also aligns perfectly with eco conscious consumers' demands.
 The packaging is designed to protect the product inside, making sure it remains crunchy.

 As for printing, manufacturers use different printing techniques to print stunning visuals like Dig’Em’s, brand logos, and product information.
 To produce high quality and sharp images, CMYK and PMS color systems are used.
 These printing techniques ensure that the frog mascot on cereal box designs looks stunning, offering a wide range of color options and color contrast.